localstack/snowflake-docs/content/en/user-guide/tasks/index.md

 title: "Tasks"
 linkTitle: "Tasks"
 weight: 4
-description: Get started with Tasks in LocalStack Snowflake emulator
+description: Get started with Tasks in LocalStack for Snowflake
 ---

 ## Introduction

 Tasks are user-defined objects that enable the automation of repetitive SQL operations in Snowflake.
 You can use tasks to schedule SQL statements, such as queries, DDL, and DML operations, to run at a specific time or at regular intervals.

-LocalStack Snowflake emulator provides a CRUD (Create, Read, Update, Delete) interface to manage tasks.
+The Snowflake emulator provides a CRUD (Create, Read, Update, Delete) interface to manage tasks.
 The following operations are supported:

 - [`CREATE TASK`](https://docs.snowflake.com/en/sql-reference/sql/create-task)
 - [`DESCRIBE TASK`](https://docs.snowflake.com/en/sql-reference/sql/desc-task)